Find the Best Tankless Water Heater Repair Services in USA

 What is a heat exchanger in a tankless water heater, and why is it important?

-The heat exchanger is a key part of a tankless water heater.
+The heat exchanger is a vital component of a tankless water heater.
 It's responsible for transferring heat from the gas burner or electric heating element to the water flowing through the unit. .
-It's designed to be durable, but it can develop leaks or become clogged with mineral deposits over time.
+The heat exchanger is typically made of copper or stainless steel and is designed for efficient heat transfer and durability..
 Proper maintenance, including flushing, can help extend its lifespan.

 How do I know if my tankless water heater is gas or electric?